Alcohol Rehab at Windward Way Treatment Center

 What Types of Holistic Treatment Options Are Offered at Alcohol Rehab?

 Numerous facilities offer a diverse range of treatment options, designed to help their patients heal physically, mentally and spiritually.
-A holistic rehab program may focus on organic meals, many physical activities (swimming, hiking, biking), meditation sessions and exercises, complementary therapies (massage, acupuncture), and alternative psychotherapy types.
+Our holistic rehab program may focus on healthy meals, many physical activities (swimming, hiking, biking), meditation sessions and exercises, and alternative psychotherapy types.

 Recovery is a lifelong process and a commitment patients need to make to themselves to maintain the results they’ve worked hard to achieve.
 Any rehabilitation process starts with education on alcohol abuse recovery, giving hope to people, and realizing addiction doesn’t have to rule their lives.